SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 needed for a month's groceries and whatnot.

-${}^\ast$They were totally into the experiment zealously, you can tell, since why not make it 10%?!!!
+${}^\ast$They were totally into the experiment zealously, you can tell, since why not make it 10% as Gesell had proposed?!!!

 In amazing solidarity for Austrians (that's a joke) the whole town agreed to the system.
 The result was full employment and relatively high prosperity compared to the surrounding